 administrator and request that the study be Approved.
 Once the study is Approved and Active, participants will be able to see signup slots that you post for it.

 For online studies, be sure participants have the option to leave

 unanswered any questions they do not want to answer unless you have IRB approval to require that all questions be answered (See the LRB FAQ).
 If you do allow them to leave a question unanswered, the best approach is to make answering each question mandatory before submitting the survey, but include "I prefer not to answer" as

 an answer option.

-In your description of the study you should state briefly what
+In your "Study Abstract" or "Detailed Description" you may state briefly what

-for a half-hour of credit!"
+for a half-hour of credit!" anywhere in your description.
 Any type of competitive advertising for

 to participants in random order, so that does not work anyway.